Parental Relocation with a Child in Florida

 Any other factors affecting the best interest of the child or as set forth in Florida Statutes 61.13.If you wish to relocate with a child after a final order has been entered that established time sharing and custody, it will be beneficial to consult with a family law attorney who can help you to present the facts to the courts.
 Relocation matters can be highly contentious and emotional but the courts will look to facts and information proving that it is in your best interest to relocate.
 If you are objecting to a petition to relocate, the burden of proof is also on you to prove that it is not in the best interest of the children.
 These matters can be a difficult at best to navigate without legal counsel.

 Wendy Doyle-Palumbo represents clients who need an experienced child custody lawyer.
 If you need to representation in a parental relocation attorney in Trinity, New Port Richey, Hudson, Spring Hill, Brooksville and in Citrus County, Florida.
-Call today for a free initial consultation: 727-824-5727 or contact us via email for more information.
+Call today for an initial consultation: 727-824-5727 or contact us via email for more information.